 Sue Peschin, President and CEO

 Sue Peschin, MHS, is president and CEO at the Alliance for Aging Research, the leading national non-profit organization dedicated to improving healthy aging for all.
 Since 2012, Ms. Peschin has been a driving force in the growth and success of the organization.
 As a thought leader on aging-related health issues, Sue has led the Alliance in efforts to: boost older adult immunization rates; increase NIH Alzheimer’s disease and aging research funding; raise awareness of geriatric cardiac issues; develop Talk NERDY to Me (NERDY-Nurturing Engagement in Research and Development with You), a PCORI-funded, older patient and family caregiver research engagement network; address costs of healthcare and value frameworks; and reform Medicare treatment access issues.
 She participates in major industry and policy symposiums around the country each year and has published opinion pieces in news outlets nationwide.
 Prior to the Alliance, Sue served in senior roles at the Alzheimer’s Foundation of America, Consumer Federation of America, Hadassah, and the Violence Policy Center.
-Ms. Peschin currently serves on the Boards of Heart Valve Voice U.S. and the King Farm Neighbors Village; the USP Council of the Convention; and on the University of Maryland Claude D. Pepper Older Americans Independence Center Community Advisory Board.
+Ms. Peschin currently serves on the Boards of Heart Valve Voice U.S. and the National Health Council; the USP Council of the Convention; the Committee for Advancement of Respite Research; and on the University of Maryland Claude D. Pepper Older Americans Independence Center Community Advisory Board.
 Ms. Peschin earned a B.A. in Sociology from Brandeis University, and a M.H.S. degree in Health Policy from the Johns Hopkins University Bloomberg School of Public Health.